s24Patel/Software-Engineering-Principles_Assignment-3/assignment3.md

 ## Requirement 2: Ensuring Balanced Training Data
 **As a developer, I want to ensure that the training data is balanced so that I can create fair and accurate AI models.**

+### Assumptions & Validation
+- **Assumption:** Biased training data negatively impacts AI model fairness and accuracy.
+- **Validation:** Use established bias detection frameworks to evaluate training datasets.

+### Preliminary Tasks
+- Integrate an automated bias detection tool to analyze training data.
+- Develop a reporting feature to highlight bias trends in datasets.
+- Establish a manual review process for handling flagged biases.

+### Actionable Tasks
+- Research and select a bias detection framework.
+- Implement an automated bias analysis tool with visualization.
+- Develop alerting mechanisms for biased data detection.
+- Test AI models with balanced and unbalanced datasets for comparison.

+### Outcome
+- Developers can detect and mitigate biases, improving AI fairness and performance.

+---

 ## Requirement 3: Secure System Access
 **As a system administrator, I want to restrict access to training data so that only authorized users can modify it.**